steindevices/ESP32-LyraT-DSP/README.md

 For example:

 - In a dual subwoofer environment, you can mix the two input channels and add filters to boost specific frequencies for each.
-- If you are building a a two-way speaker and intending to use the DSP as an active crossover, you can feed one input into both channels and specify matching low and high pass filters.
+- If you are building a a two-way speaker and intend to use the DSP as an active crossover, you can feed one input into both channels and specify matching low and high pass filters for the woofer and tweeter respectively.
 - To fix lows and highs in a room, you can import the filters from an external room analyzing program like REW, and then specify these filters in the DSP to compensate for each speaker channel.
 - To add ambient effects speakers to a room, you can specify 1 to 250 ms of delay and add a high pass filter for a pair of surround speakers.